-In many ways, being distinguished as the “hotdog meat of data” by Morning Brew should tell you everything you need to know about where third-party data is headed.
-It’s been a key driver in most data strategies and marketing technologies over the last decade or two – mainly because it was easy to gather and easy to monetize.
+Being distinguished as the “hotdog meat of data” by Morning Brew should tell you everything you need to know about where third-party data is headed.
+It’s been a key driver in most data strategies and marketing technologies over the last decade or two, mainly because it was easy to gather and monetize.
 Today, third-party data is the subject of most privacy legislation and legal action.

 Increasingly, the world of third-party data is undergoing a seismic shift as Apple, Mozilla, and soon Google are each banning the practice of cookie tracking user behavior across websites.
 While most brands currently use third-party data, these shifts are forcing a new approach to serving ads to customers without using questionable data sources, such as contextual ads.